-conviction ought ever to produce; and if we were often to recal the peculiar advantages we possess, it would not only rouse us to higher exertions, but silence every murmur of peevish discontent.
+viction ought ever to produce; and, if we were often to recal the peculiar advantages we possess, it would not only rouse us to higher exertions, but silence every murmur of peevish discontent.

-LOUISA.
-I think it must be impossible to be unhappy in a world so full of wonders and so full of beauty; where something new may be learned every day, and every day something found to be admired.
+Louisa.
+I think it must be impossible to be unhappy in a world so full of wonders, and so full of beauty; where something new may be learnt every day, and, every day, something found to be admired.

-MOTHER.
-Indeed, my dear Louisa, you say very true; every thing conspires to produce happiness.
+Mother.
+Indeed, my dear Louisa, you say very true; every thing consipires to produce happiness.
 When this happiness is not felt, the fault must be in the blind and ungrateful complainer.

-LOUISA.
-If people will not look at beautiful prospects, it must be their own fault, not that of the prospect; and if they will not use their senses in the delightful service of gaining knowledge, they must not therefore say that knowledge cannot be gained, or that the gaining of it is not a very great pleasure.
+Louisa.
+If people will not look at beautiful prospects, it must be their own faults, not that of the prospect; and, if they will not use their sense in the delightful service of gaining knowledge, they must not, therefore, say, that knowledge cannot be gained, or that the gaining it is not a very great pleasure.
+Mother.
+Well done, my little moralizer.
+If you will only act as wisely as you speak, I have hopes of seeing you always as happy as you are now.